-CareManagement is the official journal of the Academy of Certified Case Managers and Commission for Case Manager Certification.
+CareManagement is the official journal of the Commission for Case Manager Certification, the Case Management Society of America and the Academy of Certified Case Managers.

 The Academy is the nation’s largest membership organization exclusively for certified case managers and devoted entirely to education.
 Our mission is to improve case management practice through education.
 Our mission has a method: We provide a stream of continuing education programs as home study articles published bi-monthly in the Academy’s official journal, CareManagement.

 The CCMC is the first and largest nationally accredited organization that certifies case managers.
 The Commission is a nonprofit, volunteer organization that oversees the process of case manager certification.
 The CCMC is the first nationally accredited case manager credential.
 The Commission is positioned as the most active and prestigious certification organization supporting the case management industry.
 More than 35,000 case managers have earned the CCM credential from CCMC since 1992.